The-Poolz/Acl.Net.Core/README.md

 The `IInitialDataSeeder` interface is a crucial part of the `Acl.Net.Core` library.
 It is used to seed initial data into the database when the migrations applied.
-The library provides a default implementation, `RoleDataSeeder`, which seeds two roles: `AdminRole` and `UserRole`.
+The library provides a default implementation, `RoleDataSeeder`, which seeds role: `Admin`.

 The `IInitialDataSeeder` interface is used in the `AclDbContext` and `AclManager` classes to seed the initial roles and to check permissions.
-In the `AclManager` class, if a user has the `AdminRole`, they are allowed access to any resource.
+In the `AclManager` class, if a user has the `Admin` role, they are allowed access to any resource.

-The `IInitialDataSeeder` interface defines two methods: `SeedAdminRole` and `SeedUserRole`.
+The `IInitialDataSeeder` interface defines method: `SeedAdminRole`.
-These methods return instances of the `Role` entity that represent the admin and user roles, respectively.
+These methods return instances of the `Role` entity that represent the admin role, respectively.

 ```csharp
 public interface IInitialDataSeeder<TKey, out TRole>